Armenia–Switzerland relations

 Armenia–Switzerland relations refers to the bilateral relations between Armenia and the Switzerland.
 Switzerland recognised the independence of Armenia on 23 December 1991, and the two countries established diplomatic relations on 30 April 1992.
-Switzerland has an embassy in Yerevan.
+Armenia has an embassy in Bern, while Switzerland has an embassy in Yerevan.
 It has supported Armenia through development assistance, peacebuilding efforts in the South Caucasus, and diplomatic mediation between Armenia and Turkey.

 Switzerland provides assistance through regional cooperation programs focused on good governance, economic development, and climate-related initiatives.
 It also offers scholarship opportunities to Armenian researchers.
 Bilateral trade includes Swiss exports of pharmaceuticals, machinery, and watches, while Armenia exports watchmaking products and textiles to Switzerland.

 History

 In 1988, Switzerland sent humanitarian assistance to Armenia following the Spitak earthquake, during the period when Armenia was still part of the Soviet Union.

 In 2002, Armenia appointed its first ambassador to Switzerland.
 Switzerland opened an embassy in Yerevan in 2011, establishing a resident diplomatic presence.
 Before that, the Swiss ambassador to Armenia was based in Tbilisi, Georgia, under concurrent accreditation.